top of page

 evie-s-syiHItr5jpY-unsplash.jpg

-Trauma-informed Processing, Resolution, & Coaching
+Trauma-informed processing, Resolution, and Coaching

 Stress takes a toll on the body, gradually wearing it down.
 Factors like limiting beliefs, imbalanced relationships, poor boundaries, and strong attachments such as addiction contribute to overall stress.
 Ironically, negative thoughts and behaviors often develop as survival mechanisms to protect against pain.
 Overwhelming experiences at any stage of life can lead to chronic stress, pain, illness, and a dysregulated nervous system.
 While our bodies adapt for a while, eventually the compensation mechanism breaks down, causing people to struggle with their usual level of functioning.